 - Fare: 2,000 won will be charged for the first 20 km.
 An extra 500 won will be charged per 5 km after that up to a maximum fare of 3,000 won.

 - Jeju Island will be divided into four regions; Northeast (Jocheon, Gujwa), Northwest (Aewol, Hanlim, Hangyeong), Southeast (Namwon, Pyoseon, Seongsan), Southwest (Andeok, Daejeong).
 There will be 45 bus routes that run in these areas.

 4. Increased number of buses: 530 to 797

 5. Free WiFi

 6. New design:

-- New number system will identify the type of bus, departing stop, final stop, and bus route.
+- The new number system will identify the type of bus, departing stop, the final stop, and bus route.